 |CDS Salary||NDA Salary||RRB NTPC Salary|

-Read on for the new IAS salary structure and comparison with 6th Pay Commission.
+Read on for the new IAS Salary structure and comparison with the 6th Pay Commission.

 |Pay Level||Basic Pay(INR)||Number of years required in service||Post|